 Carry trading is one of the most simple strategies for currency trading that exists.
-A carry trade is when you buy a high-interest currency against a low-interest currency.
+A carry trade occurs when you buy a high-interest currency against a low-interest currency.
 For each day that you hold that trade, your broker will pay you the interest difference between the two currencies, as long as you are trading in the interest-positive direction.

-For example, if the pound (GBP) has a 5% interest rate and the US dollar (USD) has a 2% interest rate, and you buy or go long on the GBP/USD, you are making a carry trade.
-For every day that you have that trade on the market, the broker is going to pay you the difference between the interest rates of those two currencies, which would be 3%.
+For example, if the pound (GBP) has a 5% interest rate and the U.S. dollar (USD) has a 2% interest rate, and you buy or go long on the GBP/USD, you are making a carry trade.
+For every day that you have that trade on the market, the broker will pay you the difference between the interest rates of those two currencies, which would be 3%.
 Such an interest rate difference can add up over time.

 The Carry Trading Advantage

-Trading in the direction of carry interest is an advantage because, in addition to your trading gains, there are also interest earnings.
+Trading in the direction of carry interest is an advantage because there are also interest earnings in addition to your trading gains.
 Carry trading also allows you to use leverage to your advantage.
 When the broker pays you the daily interest on your carry trade, the interest paid is on the leveraged amount.
-If you open a trade for one mini lot (10,000 USD), and you only have to use $250 of actual margin to open that trade, you will be paid daily interest on $10,000, not $250.
+For example, if you open a trade for one mini lot (10,000 USD), and you only have to use $250 of actual margin to open that trade, you will be paid daily interest on $10,000, not $250.
 It can add up to large yearly returns.

 Why It Is Risky

 There is a fair amount of risk to the carry trading strategy.
-The currency pairs that have the best conditions for using the carry trading method tend to be very volatile.
-For this reason, carry trading must be conducted with caution.
-Nervous markets can have a fast and heavy effect on currency pairs that are considered to be “carry pairs,” and without proper risk management, traders can be drained by a surprising and brutal turn.
+The currency pairs with the best conditions for using the carry trading method tend to be very volatile.
+For this reason, you must conduct carry trading with caution.
+Nervous markets can have a fast and heavy effect on currency pairs considered to be “carry pairs.”
+Without proper risk management, traders can be drained by a surprising and brutal turn.